Jalal-Hatamleh/Jalal-Hatamleh/README.md

-# Hello, I'm Jalal – IT Professional & Technology Enthusiast 😊
+# Hi there! 👋 I'm Jalal, an IT Professional 😊

-As an experienced IT professional, I enjoy working with various technologies and solving complex problems.
-Below are some of my key projects and areas of expertise:

-## 🚀 IT Projects & Expertise:
+Welcome to my little corner of GitHub!
+I’ve always been passionate about technology and solving problems, and over the years, I’ve worked on some interesting projects that I’m excited to share with you.

+## 🛠️ What I’ve Been Working On:

-### 🖥️ **osTicket (Help Desk Ticketing System)**
+### osTicket (Help Desk Ticketing System)
-- **Installation & Setup**: Mastered the prerequisites and smooth installation process of osTicket.

-### 🌐 **Microsoft Azure**
-- **Virtual Machines**: Expertise in creating and managing Azure VMs for scalable cloud solutions.
+- **Getting Started**: Installing and setting up osTicket from scratch.

+### Microsoft Azure
+- **Building in the Cloud**: Creating virtual machines (VMs) in Azure and managing them.
-- **Active Directory Integration**: Configuring on-premises Active Directory within Azure VMs for seamless hybrid environments.
+- **Hybrid Solutions**: Setting up on-premises Active Directory inside Azure VMs.
-- **Network Security**: Utilizing Network Security Groups (NSGs) and inspecting network protocols to secure Azure deployments.
+- **Keeping it Secure**: Using Network Security Groups (NSGs) and digging into network protocols.

-### 🔐 **VPN Technologies**
+### VPNs
-- **ProtonVPN Setup**: Setting up and securing VPN connections with ProtonVPN to enhance privacy and network security.
+- **Staying Safe Online**: Setting up and using ProtonVPN to protect your connection.

-I'm always exploring new technologies and staying up to date with the latest trends in IT.
-Feel free to connect if you're interested in collaborating or discussing tech!
+---

+I’m always learning and exploring new technologies, and I love sharing my journey with others.
+If you’re into IT or just curious about some of the things I’ve worked on, feel free to explore or reach out.
+Let’s connect and collaborate! 😊